 Healthy joints are an investment.
 If you have treated them well when you were younger, you will have better joints when you age.
 But if you have abused them while you were younger they will take a toll on you when you grow older.
 You will have aching joints when it’s cold; when you exercise or when you play sports.
 Joints can hurt even while you are walking.
-That’s right, it’s time to talk elbow exercises.
+That’s right, it’s time to learn how to strengthen your elbow joints and talk elbow exercises.

 1. Bone Cartilage Vitamins – One of the more popular supplements for the bone cartilage is Glucosamine.
 This helps rebuild the bones and prevent the cartilage to wear off and tear.
 If you have inflamed tennis elbow, glucosamine also helps.
 Another supplement is Chondroitin Sulfate.
 This also helps build cartilage and prevent joint pain.
 Taken with Glucosamine, this can abate pain and develop joints to become stronger.
 Omega 3 Fatty Acids help reduce wear and tear and SAMes (S-adenosyl methionine) helps in the production of body tissue.